-- 6.1 The 2008-09 Housing Renewal Policy will enable the Private Sector Housing Team to perform the key functions of their roles. - 6.2 Approving the additions to the Housing Renewal Policy will help Gosport Borough Council to meet Government objectives.
+- 6.1 The 2009 -2010 Housing Renewal Policy will enable the Council to perform the key functions in this area. - 6.2 Approving the additions to the Housing Renewal Policy will help the Council to meet Government objectives.
 The Government has made it clear that it acknowledges the importance of private sector housing and its effect on the health of the nation, and who should bear responsibility for repairs in that sector: